ExchangeUnion/docs/XU-TechnicalPaper.md

 3.4.
 Security
 -------------
-The Lightning Network and the Raiden Network take care of security of funds on the payment channel rails, especially when routed through intermediary hops
+The Lightning Network and the Raiden Network take care of security of funds on the payment channel rails.
+This includes resolving disputes over balances on the underlying blockchain and disincentivizing malicious behavior by POS-style punishment (a dishonest party will lose all her funds to the honest party).
+It especially also includes security when routing payments through intermediary hops.
+Atomic Swaps bind two payments of a trade together, so that in no event one party can disappear after receiving the first part of the trade.
+Both payments in a trade have to complete successfully, for both payments to be valid and spendable.
+Exchange Union is secured against malicious order information in a similar POS-style punishment manner, to disincentivize market manipulation by sending out false order information.

 3.5.
 Visualization: An instant decentralized exchange
 -----------------------------------------------------